 - Orientation towards inner spiritual life (pratyahara)

-- Disruption, destabilization, displacement and disentanglement of the psychospiritual neurological patternings (samskaras, vasanas) that have been established through life in the physical body (and in the other layers of being) which are manifest in habits, patterns and addictions and which block and deter spiritual development.
+- Disruption, destabilization, displacement and disentanglement of the psychospiritual neurological patternings (samskaras, vasanas, vritti) that have become stored and established through life in the physical body and the mind (and in the other layers of being) which are manifest in habits, attachments, aversions and addictions and which block and deter spiritual development

 - Release of current mental and emotional tension